emukidid/swiss-gc/cube/swiss/readme.txt

 - Motor Stopping is not allowed on pre-patched games
 - Added Qoob Flash file browsing support (DOL loading from it)
 - Changed the device selection screen to allow for more devices to come
+- Attempt to fix black/green screen for users who have Swiss in 480p and then try booting a game

 New in svn revision 33:
 - Zelda WW on Wii support